bji/solsign/README.md

 **Prebuilt Binaries**

 It is not recommended that you install a pre-built binary since you cannot be certain of the authenticity of the binary.
-However, if you're willing to take the chance, here is are binaries prebuilt by the author:
+However, if you're willing to take the chance, here are binaries prebuilt by the author:

 ***Linux***